 When a polyphonic passage is written so that each voice can be used as a lower, upper, or middle voice, we are using invertible counterpoint.
 It is called double counterpoint when two voices are involved, and triple and quadruple counterpoint when three or four voices are involved.

-The inversion used by Bach in this piece is the most common and is known as inversion at the octave.
+The inversion Bach uses in this piece in this piece is the most common and is known as inversion at the octave.
 Counterpoint books give us tables that show how intervals change when they are inverted.
 Although we may not need them for the inversion at the octave, we will show the table to help understand the tables related to other types of inversions (see Inversion of Intervals for more information).

-With this in mind let's take another look at Bach's Invention.
-As you can see below, he uses only one fourth interval (measure 4) taking care to use it as an appoggiatura that is reached by contrary motion.
-When the parts are inverted, the fourth becomes a fifth (measure 8):
+With this in mind, let's take another look at Bach's Invention.
+As you can see below, he uses only one fourth interval (bar 4), taking care to use it as an appoggiatura, which is reached by an opposite motion.
+When the parts are reversed, the fourth becomes a fifth (bar 8):

-In the inversion at the octave the lower voice moves up one or more octaves while the upper voice moves down one or more octaves.
-In the inversions at the tenth and the twelfth one of the voices moves an octave while the other moves a tenth or a twelfth.
-The following examples may help you to visualize it better:
+In the inversion at the tenth and the twelfth, one of the voices moves an octave while the other moves a tenth or a twelfth.
+The following examples may help you to visualize this:

 Inversion at the octave: upper voice moves down one or more octave and lower voice moves up one or more octave: